 Assignments and Grading are expected to be completed by their respective due date.
-For every day the assignment submission and/or demo is late after the due date, points will be deducted as follows:
+A 10% penalty applies for every day the assignment submission and/or demo is late after the due date.
+An assignment that is late 10 days or more will receive 0 points.